FiniteReality/thermite/docs/README.md

 - Pooled UDP clients to saturate I/O
 - Fully async internal API to prevent thread blocking
 - ~~Low~~ Zero(?) allocation audio implementation
+- Vectorised code-paths for transcoding

+## Platform Support ##

+Thermite will currently **ONLY** run on processors supporting at least one of these instruction sets:
+- SSE2
+- SSSE3
+- AVX2

+This means **NO** ARM support - your system **MUST** run an Intel or AMD processor purchased after 2000.

 ## Documentation ##